 Babies may get skin rashes due to infections caused by various pathogens, including viruses.
-Viral infections cause different types of skin rashes, such as small bumps, pimples, vesicles, and blisters.
+Viral infections cause different types of skin rashes, such as spots, small bumps, pimples, vesicles, and blisters.
 Any skin rash caused by viral infections is called a viral rash.

 Viral rashes may go away in a few days or may last up to several weeks.It is essential to seek medical care if your baby has skin rashes since rashes may indicate other severe illnesses, as well.